Galicia (Spain): Climate

-In coastal areas summers are tempered, with daily maximums averaging around 25 C in Vigo.
+The warmest coastal station of Pontevedra has a yearly mean temperature of 14.8 C. Ourense located somewhat inland is only slightly warmer with 14.9 C. In coastal areas summers are tempered, with daily maximums averaging around 25 C in Vigo.
 Temperatures are further cooler in A Coruña, with a subdued 22.8 C normal.
 Temperatures are much higher in inland areas such as Ourense, where days above 30 C are regular.